michaelact/example-container/README.md

 ## Conflicting Dependencies

 **Imagine this**: *Your server runs two applications.
-App X needs Python 3.10 & kernel X, while App Y requires Python 3.12 and kernel Y. These conflicting dependencies can exist on the same server.
+App X needs Python 3.10 & Debian 11, while App Y requires Python 3.12 and Debian 12.
+These conflicting dependencies can exist on the same server.
 That’s where containers come in.*

 ## Prerequisites